za3k/text-multiedit/README.md

 	[x] Add document setup messages when a user connects [x] Have a dictionary of documents -- look up or create one on demand [x] Add file load+save
+    [ ] Don't crash if a user disconnects
 [x] Fix bug where the blank document doesn't show a cursor or the line number [x] If there is one user, their name should display only half-width at the bottom [ ] Terminal resizing
     [x] Listen for terminal resize
     [ ] Detect the terminal size -- requires C, punt this (see: https://github.com/cryptosense/terminal_size/blob/master/src/terminal_size_stubs.c)
     [ ] Change the terminal size
+    [ ] On terminal resize, the cursor can exit the view.
+Decide what to do in this case.
 [ ] Add a "colored string" type to simplify display + padding logic [ ] Refactor pos/line/sline logic
 	- Move pos/line/sline logic into a separate module.